C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 The whole thing is kept very superficial.
 Gradually, information is being collected that links the following mentioned diseases to their respective neuropathological causes in order to get a general overview of the neurobiological functioning of withdrawal and to explain the effect of common psychotropic drugs.
 ### ADHS
 ADHS has grown to be an accepted disorder.
-Research shows that persons with AD(H)S have a higher affinity to sustance abuse and comorbid disorders.^[adhs-prevalance] than persons without attention deficit syndrom.
+Research shows that persons with AD(H)S have a higher affinity to sustance abuse and comorbid disorders.^[adhs-prevalance] tha<n persons without attention deficit syndrom.
 > The 12-month prevalence of ADHD was 59.0 % (severe symptomatology: 33.1 %), high rates of comorbid disorders (92.9 % depression, 5.1 % bipolar disorder, 28.6 % anxiety disorder, 30.6 % emotional unstable (Borderline) personality disorder, 31.6 % avoidant personality disorder, 18.4 % dependent personality disorder, 25.5 % combined personality disorder, 10.2 % obsessive-compulsive personality disorder, 26.5 % PTSD, 25.5 % restless legs syndrome, 24.5 % adiposity, 11.2 % eating disorder, 45.9 % learning difficulty, 51.0 % nicotine dependency, 4.1 % alcohol dependency, 7.1 % illegal substance dependency), risk factors for ADHD, a high genetic risk (72.4 %) and problems in psychosocial functioning.
 ### Motivation
 After 14 years of excessive THC consumption, the negative symptoms of drug abuse clearly outweigh its positive side effects.
 As part of a psychiatric treatment and a cold withdrawal, I would like to understand on a neuro-biological level what effects years of abuse of various drugs have on the mammalian brain.